marthamwangi/Devenv/README.md

    npx localtunnel --port 8000 --subdomain marty
    **_ you can combine localtunnel with browsersync_** ctrl+c kills the process and you can no longer see the domain - throws error 404
+   Error: listen EADDRINUSE: address already in use :::3000
    ```

 2. `ngrok`